BitcoinCash1/Useful-Links/README.md

-# useful_links
+# Useful websites & resources

-Useful websites and resources regarding Bitcoin Cash and Bitcoin Cash ecosystem
+See below a list of useful websites and other resources related to Bitcoin Cash.

+- [bch.info](https://bch.info) - General information about Bitcoin Cash, nodes, wallets, exchanges plus more